serbulent/HOPER/Reproduction/case_study/readme.md

  1. Fuse_representations:
     - Concatenate of protein representation vectors
  2. Prepare_datasets:
-    - Concantation of positive_sample_dataset and negative_sample_dataset for preperation of dataset which have "Entry" and multi columns representation vector and  save pickle format of dataset
+    - Concantation of positive_sample_dataset and negative_sample_dataset for preperation of dataset which have "Entry" and multi-columns representation vector and  save pickle format of dataset

  3. Model_training and Test:
     - Training and test for prepared data.
-Using models are Fully Connected Neural Network,RandomForestClassifier,SVC,KNeighborsClassifier
+Using models are Fully Connected Neural Network, RandomForestClassifier,SVC, KNeighborsClassifier
  6. Model_prediction:
     - Make prediction for binary label